 - Stop by Baddeck to visit an impressive historic site, on the way back to Sydney

-This week would be busy, and adding a couple days to slow down and enjoy your favourite areas for a little longer would be ideal.
+This week would be busy; adding a couple days to slow down and enjoy your favourite areas for a little longer would be ideal.
 However this itinerary is a great plan to hit most of the highlights in as little time as possible.

 Best Spots in Cape Breton Highlands National Park